Do you think all the radio stations air their programs in the same way?

 Again, on the contrary to long waves, short waves are more energetic.
 Therefore they use more power to travel.

 But there’s a little confusion that many people often have.
 Don’t mess shortwaves with the shortwave band.
 It’s because that band still contains extended wave frequencies.
 Those frequencies are just shorter than the lower bands (high-frequency region).
 But actually of long waves.

 We already learned about different groups in the radio spectrum—Longwave (LW), medium wave (MW), shortwave (SW), and so on.
 The FCC also divided the radio spectrum into different bands.
 That’s why the confusion creates.

 These bands start from shallow frequency (VLF) and extremely high frequency (EHF).
 For maritime and navigation, people use VLF and LF.
 And satellite and radio astronomy use the highest bands.

 The Difference In Uses- SW And LW Radios

 Short wave radio covers a huge range, massive times greater than longwave radio.
 Even SW transmissions are so easy to receive that even cheaper radios can pick up a signal.
 That’s why its use is also many times more than longwave radio.

 Again, it’s capable of reaching a nation that doesn’t even have a radio network.
 What the locals do is that they create audio content first.
 Then they send it out of the country from where it’s beamed back.
 All this happens via a shortwave transmission.
 It also cuts the risk of prosecution.
 I think now you have a clear idea of the strength of the shortwave transmission.

 In countries like Yemen, supportive radio contexts are broadcasting in this way.
 Listeners can access them privately as well as anonymously.

 That’s how SW effectively reaches remote audiences.
 It makes it a powerful way to unify marginalized communities.

 Turning on an SW radio, you can access through the broadcast of other countries as well.
 Thus, it earned the nickname ‘world band radio’.
-And that’s why the use of SW transmissions is so vast.
+And that’s why they use of SW transmissions is so vast.
 They cover miles from the transmitter, crossing ocean and mountain ranges.
 In short, it has broken the boundaries of nations, whether political or geographical.